 On-chip, re-programmable flash memory is included for program code and non-volatile data storage.
-The flash memory is organized in 512-byte pages.
-It can be erased and written through the C2 interface or from firmware by overloading the MOVX instruction.
+The bulk of the flash memory is organized in 512-byte pages.
+1 KB of the flash is organized in 64-byte pages to simplify EEPROM emulation or other non-volatile data storage tasks.
+Either of the flash areas may be used to store code or non-volatile data.
+Flash memory may be erased and written through the C2 interface or from firmware by overloading the MOVX instruction.
 Any individual byte in flash memory must only be written once between page erase operations.